 The Colburn School is home to students attending the Colburn Music Academy, Colburn Conservatory of Music, the Community School of Performing Arts, and the Trudl Zipper Dance Institute.
 Together, they form a tightly-knit community of individual artists.

 Given Colburn’s location in the heart of Los Angeles’ thriving arts and music corridor, students have access to some of the best venues, art installations, and dining experiences in the country.
 With so much in close proximity, there’s a wealth of opportunity to explore and discover.

 The Music Academy does not grant high school degrees.
 Academy students attend local high schools or participate in partner school programs such as Oak Crest Academy or Laurel Springs.

 There are several off-campus housing options too, including the Museum Tower, an apartment complex right next door to the School where many students reside.
-There are many options on Bunker Hill and nearby Little Tokyo as well.
+There are many other options on Bunker Hill and in nearby Little Tokyo as well.